malc-u/SomeoneKnowsSomething/README.md

 - presents users with podcasts from USA, UK and Australia,
 - allows users to read more about each podcast,
 - allows users to access podcasts pages directly,
-- allows users to listen to pdcasts via links,
+- allows users to listen to podcasts via links,
-- allows users to easily access producters page to explore.
+- allows users to easily access producer's page to explore.

 ### User stories

-1. As a user I want easy the page to be easy to navigate.
+1. As a user I want the page to be easy to navigate.
-2. As a user that is accessing the page fromt he mobile phone only I want to be able to use it without any problems with content displayed properly.
+2. As a user that is accessing the page from the mobile phone only I want to be able to use it without any problems with content displayed properly.
 3. As a true crime podcast listener I want to be able to see content I am interested in.
 4. As a busy person I want to have possibility of easily navigating to the content that I can listen to on the go.
 5. As a user I want to be able to see more details about the content.
-6. As a user that is interested in this genre I want to have link directly to the producer webiste.
+6. As a user that is interested in this genre I want to have link directly to the producer website.
-7. As a user that is aware I might have missed some interesting content fromt he pas I want to have content release year displayed.
+7. As a user that is aware I might have missed some interesting content from the past I want to have content release year displayed.
-8. As a British user I want to have possibility of exploring sotries from other parts of the world.
+8. As a British user I want to have possibility of exploring stories from other parts of the world.
 9. As a money savvy user I want to have possibility of accessing content via all means provided by the producer.
 10. As a user that relies on recommendations I want to have possibility of finding our what other users like.
 11. As a user that likes to stay up to date  I want to see release year to keep on top of new content.
-12. As a user that doesn't like long stories and in general prefers fils to Tv series I want to be able to see how many episodes each podcast have.
+12. As a user that doesn't like long stories and in general prefers films to TV series I want to be able to see how many episodes each podcast have.
-13. As a user that likes to share my ideas I want to be able to add/update and delete content to the page for oters to enjoy.
+13. As a user that likes to share my ideas I want to be able to add/update and delete content to the page for others to enjoy.
 14. As a user that values security I want to be able to change my password as and when I want.

 ## Design choices